minjilee-purdue/minjilee-purdue.github.io/internships/LGInnotek/overview.md

 ##### Evaluating Sequential vs Parallel Pipelines Using KL Divergence

-This document explains how to use **Kullback–Leibler (KL) Divergence** to evaluate the performance of sequential and parallel processing pipelines in manufacturing environments.
+Below explains how to use **Kullback–Leibler (KL) Divergence** to evaluate the performance of sequential and parallel processing pipelines in manufacturing environments.
 The comparison is based on how closely each pipeline’s output aligns with a reference dataset (ground truth).

 ---